DanNissen/tech-exercise/README.md

 The screenshot shows the design and layout of the application.
 We used Twitter Bootstrap for 99% of the CSS, feel free to do the same or similar as we are not interviewing for HTML/CSS skills; our code review will focus on the programming aspects.

-Once you are done please make a pull request with any instructions needed to run the application.
+Once you are done please make a pull request with any instructions needed to run the application and we will be in touch to schedule a review with one of our engineers.